 For documents to be legally binding, the person needs to have capacity at the time of signing the document.
 Capacity includes the ability to understand the choices that are available and the consequences of decisions, as well as the ability to communicate choices.
 If there could be any doubt about the person’s capacity, it’s important to talk to both their doctor and their lawyer about this.

-medical decisions.
-Depending on where you live, the documents for appointing substitute decision-makers may be known by different names (e.g. enduring power of attorney, enduring power of guardianship, appointment of enduring guardian) and cover different types of decisions (see the Different laws for where to find more information).
+Depending on where you live, the documents for appointing substitute decision-makers may be known by different names (e.g. enduring power of attorney, enduring power of guardianship, appointment of enduring guardian) and cover different types of decisions (see the Different laws section above for where to find more information).

 Advance care directive – Commonly called a “living will”, an advance care directive records a person’s wishes for their future medical care.
 It provides a record for doctors, family and carers to consider, and may be legally binding in some states and territories.
 Depending on where you live, the advance care directive may have a different name, such as a health direction, advance personal plan, advance health directive, or refusal of treatment certificate.